LiamSkirrow/verilogtree/README.md

 # verilogtree

-Print out the hierarchy of your Verilog in an easy to read visual format.
-Like the command line utility 'tree' but for Verilog instead of files!
+Print out the hierarchy of your Verilog source files in an easy to read, visual format.
+Like the Unix utility 'tree' but for Verilog!

 ### Usage
+*TODO*

 ### Installation Notes
-TODO
+*TODO*

 ### Bugs
-For a better picture of the bugginess of this project, check out the GitHub issues...
+Refer to the GitHub issues...
 I've tried to keep them up to date.
-If you find a bug, filing an issue and/or PR is appreciated!
+If you find a bug in this project, filing an issue and/or PR is encouraged.

 ### Implementation Plan
 - Parse through a list of Verilog/SystemVerilog files (passed in on the command line, or provided in a text file), searching for the first module declaration (use a regex string search), once found now look for any module instantiations.
 These are the children of the first module.